Pensacola Christian College: Rejoice in the Lord

-The Campus Church holds their weekly services from the Crowne Center at Pensacola Christian College.
-These services are recorded and edited for the weekly television broadcast of Rejoice in the Lord.
+The Campus Church holds weekly services from the Crowne Center at Pensacola Christian College.
+The services are recorded and edited for the weekly television broadcast of Rejoice in the Lord.
 The programming of Rejoice in the Lord consists of musical numbers performed by the Rejoice Choir, various PCC musical ensemble groups, congregational singing recorded in the Campus Church and preaching by Pastor Jeff Redlin.
 The hour-long television program is broadcast at 8 p.m.
 Eastern on Sundays on the Daystar Television Network.

 WPCS

 Pensacola Christian College owns radio station WPCS 89.5 FM, known on-air as Rejoice Radio.
 WPCS is the main station of the Rejoice Broadcasting Network (sometimes referred to as "RBN").
 The content heard on Rejoice Radio consists primarily of inspirational music and syndicated Christian radio programming.

 Abeka

 Abeka, formerly known as A Beka Book, is a publisher affiliated with Pensacola Christian College that produces K–12 curriculum materials that are used by Protestant fundamentalist and other conservative Evangelical Christian schools, as well as non-fundamentalist Christian schools and homeschooling families around the world.
 It is named after Rebekah Horton, wife of college president Arlin Horton, both of whom founded both PCC and Abeka, administering them simultaneously.
 Abeka and BJU Press (formerly Bob Jones University Press) have been considered the two major publishers of Christian-based educational materials in America.

 Abeka has been criticized for selling works that do not follow a scientific consensus regarding the origins of the universe, origins of life, and evolution.
 In Association of Christian Schools International et al. v.
 Roman Stearns et al., a judge upheld the University of California's rejection of Abeka publications for preparatory use because the books are "inconsistent with the viewpoints and knowledge generally accepted in the scientific community."

 In 1996, state and federal agencies requested millions of dollars of unpaid taxes between 1988 and 1995 from A Beka Book, at the time a division of PCC.
 In a settlement without any admission of wrongdoing, Pensacola Christian College paid $44.5 million in federal taxes.
 The organization also voluntarily paid $3.5 million Florida state taxes in full even though it had received legislative relief from them and no longer bore any legal liability for them, to avoid any appearance of offense or subsidization by the state.
+Amy Yohe is the administrator of Abeka.